2023 Consultation on proposed changes related to financial penalties and financial key event reporting

 You said

-There were 29 respondents in total, and the number of responses submitted by the pool of respondents to each of the 61 questions asked in the consultation document varied slightly between the questions.
+In respect of the first part of the consultation there were 29 respondents in total, and the number of responses submitted by the pool of respondents to each of the 61 questions asked in the consultation document varied slightly between the questions.

-Those respondents who consented to the publication of their name are listed at Annex 1
+Those respondents who consented to the publication of their name are listed at Annex 1.

 We have reviewed and carefully considered the responses to the questions for each of the proposed changes as set out in the consultation document before making a decision.
-You can see the full response by clicking on the following link:
+You can see the full response by clicking on the following link: Consultation response document

 We did